pyglet/pyglet/doc/programming_guide/quickstart.rst

 OpenGL constructs.
 The :ref:`guide_graphics` section goes into more detail.

-There are numerous examples of pyglet applications in the ``examples/`` directory of the documentation and source distributions.
+There are numerous examples of pyglet applications in the ``examples/`` directory of the documentation.
 If you get stuck, or have any questions, join us on the `mailing list`_ or `Discord`_!

 .. _mailing list: http://groups.google.com/group/pyglet-users